EvacuationBehavior/Pre-Evacuation-Decision-Making/README.md

 * pdp

 # File specifications
-* Model_Comparison.R is the R code for comparing the predictive capability of logistic regression model and random forest model
+* Model_Comparison.R: R code for comparing the predictive capability of logistic regression model and random forest model
-* Model_Interpretation.R is the R code for interpreting random forest model using variable importance and partial dependence plots
+* Model_Interpretation.R: R code for interpreting random forest model using variable importance and partial dependence plots

 # Paper
 To be updated soon